NZR KB class: Withdrawal and disposal

 From the mid-1950s, dieselisation impacted the use of the K^{B} class.
 With the introduction of diesel railcars in the 1950s, the class stopped hauling passenger trains.
 This became especially pronounced in the 1960s, and the introduction of the DJ class in 1968 brought about their ultimate demise.
 As they were displaced from duties in the late 1960s, some members were used on the Main South Line, including hauling the South Island Limited.

 The first withdrawals were K^{B}'s 966 and 969 in October 1967; both were cut up for scrap.
 K^{B} 969 was withdrawn after hauling the only ever double-headed K^{B} train, having suffered a cracked motion bracket.
 Before it was sent to the breakers' yard, it was inscribed with a message reading "Good-bye, Kb969, and you'll come back as roofing iron".

 K^{B} 967 was withdrawn from service in October 1968.
 This left only three K^{B}'s in service (965, 968 and 970), and of those, only Kb's 968 and 970 were still used regularly while Kb965 was kept as a standby spare locomotive from July 1968 onwards; with the remaining two being withdrawn from service in March 1969.
 Kb970 was scrapped in late March 1968, while Kb968 made its last long journey on 22 June 1969, hauling a railway enthusiast's excursion from Christchurch to Arthur's Pass and return, and Kb965 was scrapped in late September 1969.

 Preservation

 NZR donated members of the K and K^{A} classes for preservation, but due to the considerable technical similarities, it chose not to donate a K^{B}.
 Instead, enthusiasts purchased one at the scrap market rate of NZ$1500 (equal to $22,200 in December 2008 dollars).
 K^{B} 968 was supposed to be cut up the week following its last excursion, but a collection on the return journey was sufficient to temporarily save the locomotive.
 Retired school teacher Cyril Evans raised the rest of the $1,500 by showing railway films to Christchurch school children and collecting their donations.
 The locomotive was then vested into the Ferrymead Heritage Trust on behalf of the children of Canterbury and was displayed for a number of decades at the Ferrymead Railway.
-It was currently under restoration to mainline operating condition at Mainline Steam's Wellington depot.
+It is currently under restoration to mainline operating condition at Mainline Steam's Wellington depot.